GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/user_auth_frontend.md

 ## Step 2: Home Page for Logged In Users

 We want a home page `templates/home.html` after login that has a navigation bar.
 See [NavBar](https://getbootstrap.com/docs/5.2/components/navbar/) for examples of different navigation bars.
+Replace the `home.html` file with the following:

 ```html
 {% extends 'base.html' %}